 **For AHA purposes; livestock are animals kept for use or profit including any class of cattle, sheep, goats, pigs, horses (including mules and donkeys), poultry, emus, ostrich, alpaca, deer, camel or buffalo, and farmed aquatic species.

-As a service and member-orientated enterprise, AHA strives to model five key behaviours:
+As a service and Member-oriented enterprise, AHA strives to make a difference by modelling five key behaviours:

 - Innovation and excellence